 This year, through our for-credit field placement and clinic offerings, nearly 70 students performed well over 5000 hours of legal service work all across New England in a variety of private and public settings.
 In addition, through our pro bono requirement, UMass Law students participated in law-related service projects across the South Coast, each contributing 30 hours of public service.
 UMass Law students made a difference through their work in a wide variety of legal settings including state agencies, district attorney’s and public defender’s offices, legislative offices, and many private law firms.

 We hear from our students all the time that these opportunities, which integrate doctrinal knowledge, theory, ethics, and skills through experiential learning, are motivating and rewarding.
 We know that the real reward will be measured by their clients, who are the true beneficiaries of a law school program that aims to graduate students prepared for practice.

 The University of Massachusetts School of Law – Dartmouth has been provisionally approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, effective June 8, 2012.
-The Section of Legal Education may be contacted at 321 North Clark Street, Chicago, IL 60610, by fax to (312) 988-5681, by phone at (312) 988-6738, or by email to email@example.com.
+The Section of Legal Education may be contacted at 321 North Clark Street, Chicago, IL 60610, by fax to (312) 988-5681, by phone at (312) 988-6738, or by email at firstname.lastname@example.org.